kevL/TccScripts/Readme.txt

 - Added blueprints for TCC non-masterwork arrows, bolts, bullets: Cold Iron, Alchemical Silver
 - Added blueprints for non-masterwork Ring and Adamantine Ring, and for Masterwork Sling
 - Added missing recipe for Spell Focus (Transmutation)
+- Fixed Adamantine Shields (regular and Masterwork) to properly apply their Damage Reduction
 - improvements to the tcc_scanner
 - Miscellaneous bugfixes